Transport and bus boycotts in the United States: Robert and Samuel Fox

 Duncan was charged with disorderly conduct.
-His trial was held in Louisville city court.
-He was fined.
+His trial was held in Louisville city court and he was fined.
 The judge delivered a warning to Louisville blacks that further ride-ins would be punished.
 Louisville newspapers responded by blaming African Americans for the troubles and urging them to stop the ride-ins.
 "The assumption of their right to ride in the street cars, under the present circumstances, is injudicious, and we hope will not be persisted in," wrote an editor of the Daily Commercial.
 "To do so may lead to serious trouble."
 Finally, Mayor John G. Baxter announced he would meet with interested parties on both sides to attempt a settlement.

 At the meeting, the streetcar companies finally capitulated, realizing that the federal government was likely to step in and enforce integration if they didn't agree to it themselves.
 To "avoid serious collisions," the company announced it would allow all passengers to choose their own seating.
 Afterward, mixed seating became a common practice.
 Newspapers around the country commented on the demonstrations and their outcome.

 Ida B. Wells

-On May 4, 1884, a train conductor with the Chesapeake & Ohio Railroad ordered Ida B. Wells to give up her seat in the first-class ladies' car and move to the smoking car, which was already crowded with other passengers.
+On May 4, 1884, a train conductor with the Chesapeake and Ohio Railway ordered Ida B. Wells to give up her seat in the first-class ladies' car and move to the smoking car, which was already crowded with other passengers.
 The previous year, the Supreme Court had ruled against the federal Civil Rights Act of 1875 (which had banned racial discrimination in public accommodations).
 This verdict supported railroad companies that chose to racially segregate their passengers.
 When Wells refused to give up her seat, the conductor and two men dragged her out of the car.
 Wells gained publicity in Memphis when she wrote a newspaper article for The Living Way, a Black church weekly, about her treatment on the train.
 In Memphis, she hired an African American attorney to sue the railroad.
 When her lawyer was bribed and paid off by the railroad company, she hired a White attorney.
 She won her case on December 24, 1884, when the local circuit court granted her a $500 award.
 The railroad company appealed to the Tennessee Supreme Court, which reversed the lower court's ruling in 1887.
 It concluded: "We think it is evident that the purpose of the defendant in error was to harass with a view to this suit, and that her persistence was not in good faith to obtain a comfortable seat for the short ride."
 Wells was ordered to pay court costs.
 Her reaction to the higher court's decision revealed her strong convictions on civil rights and religious faith, as she responded: "I felt so disappointed because I had hoped such great things from my suit for my people. ...
 O God, is there no ... justice in this land for us?"